s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 # AWS Macie
 - ML-powered data security and privacy service
-- discover, classify, and protect sensitive data (PII)
+- discover, classify, and protect sensitive data (PII) in S3
+- Macie alerts
+- HIPAA, GDPR compliance
+- automate remediation action using other aws services

 # AWS KMS
+- shared tenancy of underlying hardware
 - managed service that makes it easy for you to create and control the encryption keys used to encrypt your data
+- to control permissions
+  - use key policy
+  - use iam policies in combination with key policy
+  - use grants in combination with the key policy

+# CloudHSM
+- dedicated HSM
+- no automatic key roation

 # AWS Secrets Manager
-- helps you protect secrets needed to access your applications, services, and IT resources
+- store application secrets
+- apps can use secrets manager api
+- easy to roating creds

+# parameter store

 # AWS STS
 - create and provide trusted users with temporary security credentials